Saturday, March 7

 Stinging nettle, Urtica dioica, is a commonly used herb with uncommon medicine!

-You’ll have an opportunity to make, take home, and/or sample nettle remedies including nettle vinegar, tincture, pesto, and nettle salt.
+Students will have an opportunity to harvest nettles, make and take home, and/or sample nettle remedies including nettle vinegar, tincture, pesto, and nettle salt.

 What to bring: